 Yes.
 Hello.
 So a couple of questions for me, mostly on ARPU.
 Just to understand, in this first quarter, there was a growth of 7% in your subscribers, but 9% at constant currency in revenues from subscriptions.
 So is there any particular product or increase in prices you can point out that contributed to this increase in ARPU in constant currency?

-Since we are having a customer base of 2.4 million, and we're expecting to grow something that will be closer to 200,000, so probably the mixture of the growth will be in a little bit lower ARPU because part of it is a new solution and more OEM contracts that represent lower ARPU.
-But still, when we talk about the base of 2.4, the influence on the absolute ARPU will be very, very little.
+Since we are having a customer base of 2.4 million and we're expecting to grow something that will be closer to 200,000, so probably the mixture of the growth will be in a little bit lower output because part of it is a new solution and more OEM contracts that represent lower output, but still.
+When we talk about the base of 2.4, the influence on the absolute ARPU will be very, very little.
 So I would consider the current ARPU as the representing ARPU of the group.
-Great.
-Congratulations.
-There is no any specific strategic or economic reason that the ARPU will go down.
-Some of the mixture can change, but the influence on the total 2.4 or 2.5 or 2.6 million will be very, very non-material.

 Thanks.
 Congratulations on strong execution, as well as the presentation on Zoom.
 That's great effort.
 Thanks.

-sorry, sorry.
+No, sorry.
+Sorry.
 No more questions.